bdrouvot/pg_directpaths/README.md

 ### Direct path insert

+- writes the data into brand new pages and appends them direcly into the relation files
 - data is written directly to the relation files, bypassing the shared buffers
 - data is written directly by chunks of 8MB
 - once the insert is finished new tuples are visible as if they would have been inserted through the standard insert